Section 106 Agreements: Help and Guidance

 Affordable housing contributions:

-Developers may be required to provide a provision of affordable housing within their projects.
+Developers may be required to provide a provision of secure affordable housing within their projects.
 They may also have to contribute funds to build affordable homes elsewhere in the area.

 Infrastructure contributions: